Definition of Bill Payable

-A bill payable is a document which shows the amount owed for goods or services received on credit.
-Examples of a bill payable include a monthly telephone bill, electricity bill, a bill for repairs or maintenance, the bill for merchandise purchased by a retailer on credit, etc. The provider of the goods or services is referred to as the supplier or vendor.
-Hence, the bill payable is also known as an unpaid vendor invoice.
+A bill payable is a document which shows the amount owed for goods or services received on credit (meaning not paid at the time that the goods or services were received).
+The provider of the goods or services is referred to as the supplier or vendor.
+Hence, a bill payable is also known as an unpaid vendor invoice.